-Jason Kapit (@JasonKapitFTL) represented the majority of sales exceeding $1.5M in Parkland (2013).
-He is also the exclusive Broker for ultra-luxury community, Landmark Ranch Estates in Southwest Ranches and now offers services East from his new waterfront office on Las Olas.
+For 2014, Jason Kapit (@JasonKapitFTL) represents the majority of luxury sales in Parkland.
+He is the Exclusive Broker for Landmark Ranch Estates in Southwest Ranches and maintains offices in Weston and Las Olas.

-Jason Kapit focuses in Broward County, exclusively on luxury properties in Fort Lauderdale Beach, Las Olas, Landmark Ranch Estates, Southwest Ranches, Weston, Parkland, Parkland Golf, Heron Bay & Davie FL.
+Jason Kapit focuses exclusively on selling residential properties priced at One Million Dollars and above - in Fort Lauderdale Beach, Las Olas, Landmark Ranch Estates, Southwest Ranches, Parkland & Weston.

 Parkland* is a city in Broward County, Florida where zoning laws are designed to protect the “parklike” character of the city.
 Initially, there were no stores or traffic lights in Parkland, though this changed in the early 2000s.
 As of 2008, the population estimated by the U.S. Census Bureau is 24,017 It is part of the South Florida metropolitan area, which is home to 5,463,857 people.[6